-- 1. Serve as the Executive Vice President as well as a Vice President or Secretary for one of the other leadership areas (i.e., Products, Engagement, Technology, etc.); and - 2.
-Serve as the Acting President in case of a vacancy or inability of the sitting President to perform the functions of the office; and
+- 1. Serve as the Executive Vice President as well as a Vice President for one of the otherleadership areas (i.e., Development, Education & Engagement, etc.); and - 2.
+Serve as the Acting President in case of a vacancy or inability of the sitting President to perform the

-- 3. Coordinate, implement and maintain the strategic planning process; and - 4.
+- functions of the office; and - 3.
+Coordinate, implement and maintain the strategic planning process; and - 4.
 Assist the President with written communications as requested; and - 5.
 Perform such duties that are assigned by the President or the Board of Directors.